Immix

 <EventType>HDDFull</EventType>

-<ExtraText>Hard disk unreadable.
+<ExtraText>Hard disk ERROR.
 Reason: {{ reason }}</ExtraText>

 <DateTime>{{ timestamp }}</DateTime>